 Inflation Rate in Russia averaged 109.56 percent from 1991 until 2022, reaching an all time high of 2333.30 percent in December of 1992 and a record low of 2.18 percent in February of 2018.
 This page provides - Russia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Russia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Inflation Rate in Russia is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Russia to stand at 4.00 in 12 months time.
-In the long-term, the Russia Inflation Rate is projected to trend around 4.30 percent in 2021, according to our econometric models.
+Inflation Rate in Russia is expected to be 17.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Inflation Rate is projected to trend around 7.00 percent in 2023 and 6.00 percent in 2024, according to our econometric models.